openhab/openhab-docs/_addons_bindings/zwave/doc/mcohome/mh10pm25wawd_0_0.md

 ### Parameter 255: Factory Setting

 85 (0x55) to restore factory setting
-Parameters will be set back to default values, association groups deleted.
+Parameters will be set back to default values, association groups deleted.This is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
 The following option values may be configured -:

 | Value  | Description |